dependents/node-dependency-tree/README.md

 **Optional**

+* `config`: path to a requirejs config for AMD modules (allows for the result of aliased module paths)
-* `cache`: 3rd argument that's an empty object (or shared across multiple runs of this module) used for avoiding redundant subtree generations.
+* `visited`: object used for avoiding redundant subtree generations via memoization.

 **Shell version** (assuming `npm install -g dependency-tree`):